zencoder24/personal-portfolio/README.md

 ## <img src="repo_assets/desktop_rtd.png" alt="Logo" >

 **This is a personal portfolio website for Rodderick Garland.
-This site features a downloadable resume, links to my projects, a link to my blog, and a way to contact me.**
+This site features a blog, a list of skills and projects I have created, and a way to contact.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features

-**📱 Uses Sanity.io for content managment*
+**📱 Uses Sanity.io for content managment**

 **📖 Full-featured Blog Page**